fpaoloconteduca/fpaoloconteduca.github.io/README.md

 <a href = "https://www.bancaditalia.it/pubblicazioni/note-covid-19/2020/Aggiornamento_evoluzione_pandemia_Covid_19-2020.07.20.pdf">Aggiornamento sull'evoluzione della pandemia COVID-19 (in Italian, <i>Update on the evolution of the COVID-19 pandemic</i>)</a><br>(joint with Alessandro Borin, Giuseppe Ilardi,  <a href = "http://www.tradeconomics.com/mancini">Michele Mancini</a>, and Luca Rossi)

+Quantitative Assessment of the Economic Impact of the Trade Disruptions Following the Russian Invasion of Ukraine<br>(joint with Alessandro Borin, Enrica Di Stefano, <a href = "http://www.tradeconomics.com/mancini">Michele Mancini</a>, <a href = "https://sites.google.com/site/vanessagunnella/">Vanessa Gunnella</a>, and <a href = "https://sites.google.com/site/ludovicpanon/home">Ludovic Panon</a>)

 ## Work in process